BME-MIT-IET/iet-hf2021-undefined-team/IVT_assignment.md

 ## Assigned Tasks

-Testing will include both Unit and Integration Testing.
+Unit Testing
+Design and Document manual testing
+Usage of Static and CI Techniques
+Usage of Sonar Cloud

 .....